maurobonfietti/rest-api-slim-php/README.md

 ### With Git:

-In your terminal execute this commands:
+In your terminal, execute these commands:

 ```bash
 $ git clone https://github.com/maurobonfietti/rest-api-slim-php.git && cd rest-api-slim-php